vanlalruata/LWIDS-DCNN/README.md

 Vanlalruata Hnamte, Ashfaq Ahmad Najar, Chhakchhuak Laldinsanga, Jamal Hussain, Lal Hmingliana, "A lightweight intrusion detection system using deep convolutional neural network," Computers and Electrical Engineering, Volume 127, Part A, 110561, 2025.
 DoI: 10.1016/j.compeleceng.2025.110561.

+## Note:
+If you find this code and paper useful, kindly consider to cite from your valuable work.